petekaik/LG-WebOS-webcam-app/README.md

 - **Full-Screen View**: Allows users to view a selected video feed in full-screen mode.
 - **Navigation**: Supports 5-way navigation for remote controls.
 - **Clock Integration**: Displays the current time using the WebOS `clock/getTime` API.
-- **Error Logging**: Logs errors and messages in a dedicated log box and to websocket server running on development laptop.
+- **Error Logging**: Logs errors and messages in a dedicated log box.

 ### Key Technologies
 - **HTML5**: For structuring the application.